 If you don’t have colored marbles on hand, you can do this activity with colorful m & m candies too.
 You can give them the m & m’s for every right answer they get.
 Check out Osmo for some more counting activities for preschoolers.

-While graphs and pie charts are concepts they learn much later in their schooling, it doesn’t hurt to introduce it to them early.
+While graphs and pie charts are concepts they learn much later, it doesn’t hurt to introduce it to them early.
 And you can make it very easy and fun by helping your children graph the different kinds of transportation or fruits or even gumballs.

 You’ll need a large sheet of paper, a marker and different colored apples to perform this activity.
 Place the paper on a flat surface and mark three columns on the sheet.
 Draw a red apple at the bottom of the first column, a green apple in the second column and a pink apple in the third column.

 Place the different colored apples in front of the child and ask them to place it in the appropriate column.
 You can make it more challenging by asking them to count the number of apples in each column.
-This is a great fall math activity for preschoolers, when apples are in season.
+This is one of the most fun fall math activities for preschoolers, when apples are in season.

 Geometry is all about shapes and kids love learning new shapes.
 Kids already have experience designing and building things with their legos and building blocks.
 So, creating geometrical shapes from popsicle sticks will be right in their alley!
 To perform this activity, you’ll need some washi tape, popsicle sticks and marker pens.